-Additionally, the Department may deny or revoke a solicitor's license if the solicitor has had the right to solicit contributions revoked in any state, has entered into an agreement with any state to cease soliciting contributions, or is subject to any disqualification specified in s.
+Additionally, the Department may deny or revoke a solicitor's license if the solicitor has had the right to solicit contributions revoked in any state or is subject to any disqualification specified in s.
 496.410(14), F.S., which relates to the solicitors criminal history.

-Fingerprint Retention and Enrollment in Federal Bureau of Investigation's National Retained Print Arrest Notification System
+Fingerprint Retention and Enrollment in Federal Bureau of Investigation's National Retained Print Arrest Notification System (Section 13, s.
+496.4101, F.S.)